 Along with submitting the proper KYC documents to your TMF merchant account provider, only then can a payment processor consider offering a merchant account to a merchant with bad credit.

 What Does a Merchant Account With Bad Credit Entail?

 Obtaining a bad credit merchant account could cause merchants to adjust their business models to return to good standing.
 For example:

 - Volume Restrictions: A merchant that deals in high volume may have to operate with lower volume caps.

 - Long Term Reserve: Merchants often open a merchant account with a varying, limited rolling reserve, depending on whether it is a domestic or offshore merchant account.
-Merchants with imperfect credit may have to settle with a reserve for the duration of the contract with the payment service provider.
+Bad credit merchant account providers may impose a reserve for the duration of the contract with the payment service provider.
 A long term reserve guarantees the bank that it has the funds in case a business fails.

 - Higher Rates: Merchants can expect to pay higher rates for at least the first 90 days, six months or until they can prove that they are consistently viable to the acquiring bank.

 “We’ve seen merchants get approved with low credit scores,” said Instabill Sales Manager Wendy Jacques.
 “With strong financials, merchants can still earn approval with lower limits, volume caps and a reserve held for the life of the account.”